ogra1/nanopi-air-gadget/README.md

-# NanoPi NEO Gadget Snap
+# NanoPi NEO Air Gadget Snap

-This repository contains the source for an Ubuntu Core gadget snap for the NanoPi NEO.
+This repository contains the source for an Ubuntu Core gadget snap for the NanoPi NEO Air.
 Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for `nanopi_neo_defconfig` at release `v2017.05` and produce a bootable gadget snap with the resulting binaries.